Career Services: For Students & Alumni

 Click on the button above to gain unlimited access to Glassdoor's information about salaries, employees' opinions about employers, sample interview questions asked by employers, job postings.

-Online Resources Available Only by logging into GGU Careers:
+The following Online Resources are only available by logging into GGU Careers:

 Insider information on a multitude of industries, employers, and occupations.
 Download guides that have hundreds of pages of information on topics including Top 50 Accounting Employers, Guide to the Consulting Industry, and Guide to Sales and Trading.